sadmankiba/bendability/docs/Promoters.md

 ## Number and C0 of promoters with and without NDR

+**Research Question**
+- Number of NDRs.
+In promoter, not in prmtr.
+- What for NDR >= 40 bp.
+Considering 40 bp overlap?
+- Where does NDRs tend to occur?
+Considering Prmtr TSS side to other side?

 **Procedure**
 Promoters with and without any linkers >= 80 bp were considered.
 Number [C2] [F2] and C0 [C1] [F1]
+Method: NDR completely contained in prmtr.

 **Observations**
 *Number*
-- With NDRs 100 (40%), without NDRs 150 (60%)
+- In ChrV, With NDRs 100 (40%), without NDRs 150 (60%)

 *C0*
 In chr V actual,
-- PMoD are more likely to havehigh bendability - a local hill in higher C0 (-0.05).
+- PMoD are more likely to have high bendability - a local hill in higher C0 (-0.05).
 - PMwD show typical bell curve.
 Probably becz low C0 at NDRs and high C0s cancel out.
 A slight tendency for rigidity - the curve is steeper on high C0 side.

 ## Prob distrib of linkers length in promoters